 Visas are considered at the diplomatic mission of Finland.
 The family member of a Finnish citizen thus does not have the subjective right to obtain a visa.
 If the visa is refused in accordance with Article 32 of the Visa Code, the family member of a Finnish citizen can apply for a residence permit abroad under §50 of the Aliens Act.

 Additional information about residence permits on the Finnish Immigration Service website: http://www.migri.fi

 The processing time for a visa application is a minimum of 15 days, so it is advisable that applications are submitted well in advance.
-You can submit your visa application 90 days before planned traveling.
+The waiting time for a visa interview is typically 4 weeks.
+Please ensure you book an appointment at least 8 weeks before the intended travel date.
+You can submit your visa application 90 days before the planned departure date.

 The Embassy of Finland in Nairobi requires a personal visit by all visa applicants.
 All applicants will be interviewed and their fingerprints are collected during their visit.
 In order to apply for a visa, the applicant must book an appointment at the visa department via telephone +254 20 375 07214 or email firstname.lastname@example.org.
 Customer service hours are from Tuesday till Thursday from 9 till 12 o’clock.

 Applications submitted by mail, fax or e-mail cannot be accepted.
 Visas cannot be applied at the Honorary Consulate of Finland in Mombasa or Kampala.
 After the processing, passports can be sent back to the applicant via courier service as long as the applicant makes necessary arrangements with the company.

 The visa applicant is required to bringall mandatory documents with him/her to the appointment at the embassy.
 Invitations or other documents should not be sent via email prior to the appointment.
 Please note that the embassy does not return original documents, so make sure to carry necessary copies with you.